 Focusing has been made easy thanks to the dual pixel autofocus.
 The dual pixel CMOS AF has three modes: face detection AF, zone AF, and one-point AF.

 With the DIGIC 8 image processor, it’s possible to shoot up to 10fps in Single AF mode.
 In Servo AF mode it’s 7.4fps.
 A really good number for a beginner’s camera.

 Thanks to the built-in Image Stabilization (IS) system helps photographers more easily avoid blurry images.

 Also built-in lightning is a good friend for photographers when shooting in low-light conditions.

-The battery life of the Canon EOS M50 is approximately 235 shots.
+The battery life of the entry level camera is approximately 235 shots.
 Which is one of the weakest indicators of the camera’s performance.
 It’s recommended to have a spare battery.